aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ```

-This Java code shows you how to set the background color for only a portion of a text:
+This PHP code shows you how to set the background color for only a portion of a text:

 ```php
   $pres = new Presentation();